Achievable logoAchievable logo

 Up a creek without a paddle To be stuck in a bad situation

-If you are uncertain about your knowledge of English idioms, these websites provide extensive lists for you to review:
+If you’re uncertain about your knowledge of English idioms, these websites provide extensive lists you can review:

 • Education First